mikemayhemdev/DownfallSTS/README.md

 1: Bottled Rage (Power: If your opponent has played more Attacks than Skills, you are in Wrath.
 Otherwise, you are Calm.).
 Steady (Power: Wrath increases damage dealt and received by 50% instead of 100%) Like Water x2.

 2: Mental Fortress, Halt, Halt

 3: Panacea, Fasting

 4: Wallop

 5: Sash Whip, Crush Joints

 6: Conjure Blade (hand-created at 3 hits)

 (cycle to turn 2, Conjure Blade replaced with expunger)

 Watcher 2 - Omega
 Starts with a Cultist in combat

 1: Alpha, "End is Nigh" - "Gain 200 Max HP.
 EVERYONE gains 1 Ritual"

 2: Wish for Plated Armor

 3: Wave of the Hand, Protect, Empty Body

 4: True Peace ("Do nothing.
 Wait for the inevitable end of all things.")

 5: Beta

 6: Wish for Plated Armor

 7: Wave of the Hand, Protect, Empty Body

 8: True Peace ("Do nothing.
 Wait for the inevitable end of all things.")

 9: Omega

-10: Judgment, Blasphemy
+10: Blasphemy

-11: Judgment, True Peace
+11: True Peace x3

 Watcher 3 - Mantra